Whizkelvin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-AZ replaces all characters A and c from input to Z and e respectively hiago is a script that removes all letters c and C from input. users_and_homes is a script that displays all users and their home directories, sorted by users
+AZ replaces all characters A and c from input to Z and e respectively hiago is a script that removes all letters c and C from input. users_and_homes is a script that displays all users and their home directories, sorted by users reverse is a script that reverse its input